 - The best account options are not free.
 Either $9 per month or $12 per month paid annually.

-Frankly I am a hard nut when it comes to support.
+Frankly I’m a stickler when it comes to support.
 I would rather not use your product if your support is lacking.

 This is one of the areas that Stencil pride themselves on.
 They say they are there to help and I can vouch for that.